t1/junit-5-structure-demo/README.md

 as interfaces can't access non-static fields.

-This looks like a simple change, but it can cause some nasty behavior:
-You'll have to set these fields for every test, or you may accidentally inherit them from tests that ran before, i.e. your tests depend on the execution order.
+This looks like a simple change, but it can cause some nasty behavior: you'll have to set these fields for every test, or you may accidentally inherit them from tests that ran before, i.e. your tests depend on the execution order.
 This will bend the time-space-continuum when you try to debug it, so be extra careful.
 It's probably worth resetting everything to `null` in a top level `@BeforeEach`.
 Note that `@BeforeEach` methods from super classes are executed before those in sub classes, and the `@BeforeEach` of the container class is executed before everything else.

-Otherwise, the change is straight forward:
+Otherwise, the change is straightforward:

 ```java
 class ParserTest {